jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ```
 ````

-> **Explanation**: This example fails because both lines start with `$`, and there are no lines without the `$` indicator to suggest command output.
-The rule requires that at least one line in the code block does not start with `$` to indicate output is present or commands are not prefixed.
+> **Explanation**: This example fails because both lines start with `$`, and there
+> are no lines without the `$` indicator to suggest command output.
+The rule requires
+> that at least one line in the code block does not start with `$` to indicate that
+> the block contains command output.

 Unlike the first example, this case includes leading spaces before the `$` indicator on each line.

 ````Markdown
 ```shell